NASWA-OpenUI/Overview/Community Guidelines.md

 ## Enforcement Responsibilities

-The Open UI team at NASWA, acting as community stewards, are responsible for clarifying and enforcing standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior deemed inappropriate, threatening, offensive, or harmful.
+The Open UI team at NASWA, acting as community stewards, is responsible for clarifying and enforcing standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior deemed inappropriate, threatening, offensive, or harmful.

 Community stewards have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to these Community Guidelines, and will communicate reasons for moderation decisions when appropriate.